yxlin/ggdmc/README.md

 ## Contributors
-The R documentation, tutorials, C++ codes, parallel computations, new genetic algorithm, R helper functions and R packaging are developed by Yi-Shin Lin.
+The R documentation, tutorials, C++ codes, parallel computations, new genetic algorithm, R helper functions, and R packaging are developed by Yi-Shin Lin.
 A substantial part of R codes for handling experimental designs are adapted from the DMC, developed by Andrew Heathcote (Heathcote et al., 2018).
 You could find different and more interesting